Shaieb524/appwrite-db-tools/README.md

 - `config.py` - Appwrite configuration loader
 - `appwrite_client.py` - Appwrite client initialization and connection management
 - `main.py` - Main script to test connection and display database information
+- `duplicate_collection.py` - Script to duplicate a collection with all its data
+- `empty_collection.py` - Script to clear all documents from a specific collection
 - `requirements.txt` - Python dependencies
 - `.env` - Environment variables (not tracked in git)